Engoo Blog Conversation

 Pollen Allergies in Japan and South Korea 🤧

-“Spring is in the air,” but unfortunately so is pollen, which makes this season extremely unpleasant for those with “hay fever,” also known as “seasonal allergies.”
+“Spring is in the air,” but unfortunately so is pollen, which makes this season extremely unpleasant for those with hay fever, also known as “seasonal allergies.”

+In Japan, pollen allergies affect as many as 1 in 4 people.
 And in South Korea, more and more people are developing hay fever each year.
 So don’t be surprised if you see students sneezing during lessons!

 • Do you have pollen allergies?
-If so, what do you do about them?
-(E.g. Do you wear face masks or take any medication?)
+If so, what do you do about them? (e.g. Do you wear face masks or take any medication?)

 • Are you allergic to anything else?
 What’s the most annoying part about having allergies?